0mithun/care-guide-task-backend/README.md

 * **User Authentication:** Sign up, log in, and JSON Web Token (JWT) session authorization.
 * **Private Notes:** Create, read, update, delete, and list personal notes with pagination.
 Only the note owner can view/edit their notes.
 * **Public Posts:** Publish posts visible to all users.
 Users can only edit/delete their own posts.
-* **Aggregations:** Direct Mongo aggregation lookup to query a user's combined documents (Scenario 2 lookup) and group users by interest profiles (Scenario 1 unwind/group).
+* **Aggregations:** Direct Mongo aggregation lookup to query a user's combined documents.
-* **Security & Roles:** RBAC separation where Admins can manage users but cannot delete/edit other users' files.
+* **Security & Roles:** RBAC separation where Admins can manage users but cannot delete/edit other users note/posts.

 ## Local Setup